doany1/Hashly/README.md

 # Hashly 🔒

 **Hashly** is a lookup tool designed to quickly determine if a given hash has been precomputed—**it does not crack hashes in real time**.
-Here’s how it works:
 [checkout](https://hashly.duckdns.org/)

 ---